Shreyansh-saagar/Shreyansh-saagar/README.md

 ###

-<p align="center">I'm a Software Developer passionate about building **intelligent, user-centric SaaS platforms** that solve real-world problems.
+<p align="center">I'm a Software Developer passionate about building <b>intelligent, user-centric SaaS platforms</b> that solve real-world problems.
-Currently working at **Byond Boundrys**, I specialize in integrating **GenAI tools** like OpenAI, LangChain, Gemini, and vector databases into scalable products to reduce user friction and supercharge automation.<br>With a solid foundation in **Angular, Node.js, and FastAPI**, I'm continuously exploring ways to make products smarter, faster, and more intuitive.<br><br>⚡ Fun fact I can write code that executes flawlessly, but when it comes to love, my romantic gestures are as smooth as a runtime error...with a touch of sarcastic charm.</p>
+Currently working at <b>Byond Boundrys</b>, I specialize in integrating <b>GenAI tools</b> like OpenAI, LangChain, Gemini, and vector databases into scalable products to reduce user friction and supercharge automation.<br>With a solid foundation in <b>Angular, React Native, Node.js, and FastAPI</b>, I'm continuously exploring ways to make products smarter, faster, and more intuitive.<br><br>⚡Fun fact I can write code that executes flawlessly, but when it comes to love, my romantic gestures are as smooth as a runtime error...with a touch of sarcastic charm.</p>

 ###
 <img align="right" alt="Coding" width="280" height="250" src="https://media.tenor.com/images/c532a69a5978f7cfb2fc2b6ab24ebcfe/tenor.gif">